greg512/lightning-component-router/readme.md

 </ul>
 ```

 As you click each link rendered by the Link component, the Routes will render and unrender.
-Cool!

-### A major drawback: back/forward browser navigation
+### A Major Drawback: Back/Forward Browser Navigation
-This is a huge bummer.
-The framework prevents you from manipulating the browser history or changing the url for security reasons.
+Unfortunately the framework prevents you from manipulating the browser history or changing the url for security reasons.
 If you use the back or forward navigation tools in your browser, it won't honor the navigation history inside of your Router.
 The Router maintains its own history and provides the tools to manage your own back/forward navigation and breadcrumbs from within the application container component, but that's the best that can be done for now.

 This is critical Router functionality, but there's [hope for the future](http://documentation.auraframework.org/auradocs#reference?topic=api:AuraHistoryService).

-## Multiple Routers and Nested Router
+## Multiple Routers and Nested Routers
 You can have multiple routers and nested routers but you have to give the Router a unique name:

 ```html